Vaalu: Production

+Development

-DevelopmentVaalu was initially announced as Vijay Chandar's directorial debut in September 2010, and that actor Jai would in the lead role, but the project did not take off.
+Vaalu was initially announced as Vijay Chandar's directorial debut in September 2010, and that actor Jai would in the lead role, but the project did not take off.
 Silambarasan was later impressed with Chandar's script and approached producer S. S. Chakravarthy, who he was working with in Vettai Mannan, to fund the project.
 Hansika Motwani, Santhanam and VTV Ganesh were later picked to portrayal pivotal roles in the film.
 Thaman was signed to compose the film's music, while Shakthi was selected to be the film's cinematographer.
 Kannada actor Audithya was added to the cast to make his debut in Tamil films, after the producers were impressed with his performance in the Kannada film, Villain (2012).
-Aadukalam Naren and Sriranjini were selected to play Silambarasan's parents, with Naren portraying a railway employee.
+Aadukalam Naren and Sriranjani were selected to play Silambarasan's parents, with Naren portraying a railway employee.
 Actor Jai, who had simultaneously worked with Silambarasan on Vettai Mannan, was reported to have joined the cast to play a cameo role in August 2012.